 Sharing Hope With the World

 Hello, my name is Peggy McAloon.
 I’m an author, watercolor artist, retired Commercial Credit trainer, speaker, and conservationist.
-I am also a wife, mother, grandmother, and caregiver to two rescue dogs.
-I live a life now filled with hope, and I want to share that with you.
+However, my greatest joy in life is my role as wife, mother, grandmother, and caregiver to two rescue dogs.
+Today, my life is filled with hope.
+Join me, as I share that with you.

 A traumatic brain injury in the 1970’s taught me about the absolute terror of living in a world that offers no hope.